rachelywong/AdventureGame/README.md

 # AdventureGame

-/*In the class Location A, in attack(), code for Rock, Paper ,Scissors was inspired by code by an anonymous user online.
+/*In the class Location A, in the method attack(), code for Rock, Paper ,Scissors was inspired by code by an anonymous user online.
 	Title: StackOverflow
 	Author: Anonymous User
 	Date: 02/20/19